 J. Ludovico Farm has the only chicken slaughterhouse on the island.
 They encourage more farms on Oahu to raise chickens and partner with them.
-You grow the chickens and Julius will slaughter and processes them for you.

 You can find Julius every Wednesday at the Honolulu Farmer’s Market at the Neil S. Blaisdell Center from 4-7pm.
 777 Ward Avenue Honolulu, HI 96814

 Customers who are interested in purchasing one of Julius’s chickens are encouraged to pre-order them.
 Julius does not store any frozen product.
 He slaughters on demand, so what you order on Friday, gets slaughtered Tuesday to pick up at the market on Wednesday.

 You can email your request to email@example.com the weekend before a Wednesday market.
 Whole chickens are $6/lb

 For more information on what J. Ludovico Farm has to offer visit their website at https://jludovicofarm.com/shop/